Developer-Mike/obsidian-advanced-canvas/README.md

 1. Create a new CSS snippet in your vault
    - To do this, navigate to `Settings > Appearance > *scroll down* > CSS snippets` and click on the folder icon to open the snippets folder
-   - Create a new CSS file (e.g. `your-fancy-node-style.css`)
+   - Create a new CSS file (e.g. `my-fancy-node-style.css`)
 2. Add the custom style attribute
-   - Open the CSS file and add the following code and replace the placeholders with your values.
-The format needs to be **YAML** and the amount of options is unlimited and must be at least one.
+   - Open the CSS file and add the following code and replace the values how you like.
+The format needs to be **YAML** and needs to contain the same keys as in this example.
+The amount of options can be adjusted as needed (minimum of one option is required)
    - Change the `@advanced-canvas-node-style` to `@advanced-canvas-edge-style` if you want to add a custom style attribute for edges
     ```css
     /* @advanced-canvas-node-style